danth/pathfinder.vim/README.md

 # pathfinder.vim

 An experimental Vim plugin based on [this Reddit post][reddit].
-Taking a start position and and end position, it attempts to calculate the best combination of motions in order to move between them.
+Taking a start position and an end position, it attempts to calculate the best combination of motions in order to move between them.

 ## Installation